The WW2 Roll of Honour:

 Commemorated Malta Memorial, panel 2, column 1.

-Raymond Ottey was born in Loughborough in 1921.
-He was the only son of Cyril Harry Ottey and May Laurie Ottey (née James).
-Raymond's parents were married at Holy Trinity Church, Barrow on Soar, Leicestershire, on 5th May 1912 and Raymond had two sisters Clarice and Ellen.
+Raymond was born in Loughborough in 1921.
+He was the only son of Cyril Harry Ottey and May Laurie (née James).
+There were two older daughters, Clarice and Ellen.
 In 1921 the Ottey family lived at 16 Rutland Street, Loughborough, but in 1925 moved to 174 St. Saviour's Road, Leicester.
 Raymond's father was a joiner and a member of the Amalgamated Society of Carpenters, Cabinetmakers and Joiners.
 In 1925 he set up a joinery and building business in Asfordby Street, Leicester and in 1927 went into partnership with Arthur Clegg, to trade under the name Ottey and Clegg.
 The partnership was dissolved in 1934 and in 1937 Raymond's father went bankrupt.

 Photo courtesy of Asia War Graves.com